In this document

 Optical simulation

-The optical simulation in Solargis Evaluate is the first part of the energy yield calculation process.
-It involves calculating the global tilted irradiance (GTI) on PV modules, taking into account various factors such as shading, reflection, and soiling effects.
+The optical simulation in Solargis Evaluate is the first part of the energy yield calculation process, calculating the global tilted irradiance (GTI) on PV modules.
 This section will delve into the detailed steps and models used in the optical simulation process.

-In Solargis Evaluate, satellite-derived Global horizontal irradiation (GHI) and Direct normal irradiation (DNI) variables are used to calculate the distribution of diffuse radiance on the sky vault.
-This is achieved through the implementation of two sky irradiance models:
+In Solargis Evaluate, satellite-derived Global horizontal irradiation (GHI) and Direct normal irradiation (DNI) variables are used to calculate the distribution of diffuse radiance on the sky dome.
+This is achieved through the implementation of Perez all-weather sky model.

 Solar position calculation

-For both models, the solar position is calculated using the PSA model from the geographical coordinates of the site and date-time information.
-This ensures accurate positioning of the Sun in the simulation environment, which is crucial for calculating GTI and subsequent energy yield estimates.
+The solar position is calculated using the PSA model from the geographical coordinates of the site and date-time information.

 3D calculation scene

-The 3D calculation scene is another important component of the optical simulation in Solargis Evaluate.
+The 3D calculation scene is an important component of the near shading simulation in Solargis Evaluate.
 It is constructed using inputs from the Energy system designer, terrain data, horizon data, and albedo values.
 The purpose of this scene is to accurately model the surfaces of PV modules and all objects in the area that can cast shadows or reflect solar radiation.

 Components of the 3D scene: